March of the Volunteers: History

-The anthem's status was enshrined as an amendment to the Constitution of the People's Republic of China on 14 March 2004.
+The anthem's status was enshrined as an amendment to the Constitution of China on 14 March 2004.

 On 1 September 2017, the Law of the People's Republic of China on the National Anthem, which protects the anthem by law, was passed by the Standing Committee of the National People's Congress and took effect one month later.
 The anthem is considered to be a national symbol of China.
 The anthem should be performed or reproduced especially at celebrations of national holidays and anniversaries, as well as sporting events.
 Civilians and organizations should pay respect to the anthem by standing and singing in a dignified manner.
 Personnel of the People's Liberation Army, the People's Armed Police and the People's Police of the Ministry of Public Security salute when not in formation when the anthem is played, the same case for members of the Young Pioneers of China and PLA veterans.